 Karen Collins, AHS Thrift Store

 Section 1.
 Name.
-The name of the organization is the ALPINE HUMANE SOCIETY, here after referred to as the Society, a nonprofit organization incorporated under the laws of the State of Texas.
+The name of the organization is the ALPINE HUMANE SOCIETY (the “Society”), a nonprofit organization incorporated under the laws of the State of Texas.

-The Society improves the lives of Brewster County companion animals and their owners by providing adoption services, medical assistance, spay/neuter promotion and community education programs.
+The Society improves the lives of Texas companion animals and their owners by providing adoption services, medical assistance, spay/neuter promotion and community education programs.

 Section 3.
 Minimum Standards.
 No animal under the control of the Society may be disposed of except as here specifically provided.
 In its care of animals, the Society shall maintain at least the minimum standards prescribed by The Humane Society of the United States.